jamf/NoMAD/README.md

 ***Sierra Support***

-While not always tested on Sierra, it should work fine.
-Currently the project is in Swift 2.2.
+NoMAD is built and tested on Sierra using Swift 2.3.
 It almost nearly compiles in Swift 3.

 ***Experimental Branch***